 At the start of Year 9 students commence their GCSE studies.
 Students take six and a half compulsory subjects of Mathematics, English Language, English Literature, Biology, Chemistry, Physics and short course RS; and choose a further four subjects from a group of options.
 At St. Olave’s, students are required to study either Geography or History (or both) and all students must study a language.
 Beyond these constraints, however, the students are given a free choice, with the school trying its very best to accommodate every subject combination.
 Some students progress to take the Additional Mathematics qualification in Year 11.
 Every year many students apply to take the Higher Project Qualification, which provides them with the opportunity to study a non-curricular subject in depth.
-Non-examined courses are offered in PE and personal development.
+Non-examined courses are offered in PE, RSHE and Citizenship.

 The Sixth Form curriculum is centred on A-Levels and supplemented by a varied elective programme.
 All students entering Year 12 will opt for at least four subjects and many opt to study Further Mathematics as well.
 One of the four subjects will be studied only to AS Level and will be examined in the summer of Year 12 (where an AS exam is available).
 Students will confirm the subject they are taking to AS Level in the first half of Year 12.